cdelor02/robothand/README.md

 ## Publishing a Uint16 servo position to an Arduino
 [(from this ROS wiki tutorial)](http://wiki.ros.org/rosserial_arduino/Tutorials/Servo%20Controller "ROS Rosserial tutorial")

-Before doing any of this work, you must run `sudo chmod atrw /dev/ttyACM0`, which gives read/write access to the serial port to which the Arduino is connected.
+Before doing any of this work, you must run `sudo chmod a+rw /dev/ttyACM0`, which gives read/write access to the serial port to which the Arduino is connected.

 Next:
 1. Change directory into your workspace and run `catkin_make`